-No. Action Responsible Party Trigger Point Time Frame Current Status Sub Actions Partners Metric(s) of Success 3A Increase consideration of cyber security and privacy in TransAction NVTA Staff TransAction update kickoff meeting.
-Immediate The current iteration of TransAction included recommendations regarding technologies 127, which prompted the CEO to establish the Transportation Technology Committee.
+No. Action Responsible Party Trigger Point Time Frame Current Status Sub Actions Stakeholders Metric(s) of Success 3A Increase consideration of cyber security and privacy in TransAction NVTA Staff TransAction update kickoff meeting.
+Immediate The current iteration of TransAction included recommendations regarding technologies , which prompted the Executive Director to establish the Transportation Technology Committee.
 Consider adding scoring metric could be added to the funding application evaluation process that concerns itself with contribution towards the goals of the TTSP.
-NVTA Staff TransAction Consultant NVTA Committees Authority Members Member jurisdictions and agencies Incorporation of eligibility or scoring criteria that consider the goals of the TTSP.
+NVTA Staff TransAction Consultant NVTA Committees Authority Members Incorporation of eligibility or scoring criteria that consider the goals of the TTSP.
 Initiation of a regional conversation about cyber security and protection of privacy.
 3B Increase consideration of cyber security and privacy in NVTA procurements NVTA Staff Any time NVTA initiates a procurement process or seeks funding from an external source Immediate Funding applications should be written in such a way as to facilitate and encourage cyber security and protect privacy.
-When the Authority seeks to purchase goods or services (i.e. modeling platforms, consultant services, data subscriptions or analysis software etc.) to support its NVTA Staff Council of Councils Authority Members Member jurisdictions Inclusion of selection criteria that consider TTSP cybersecurity and privacy.
+When the Authority seeks to purchase goods or services (i.e. modeling platforms, consultant services, data subscriptions or analysis software etc.) to support its mission, careful attention should be paid to approach the procurement process in such a way that prioritized cybersecurity and protection of privacy.
+NVTA Staff Council of Councils Authority Members Inclusion of selection criteria that consider TTSP cybersecurity and privacy.